 The Undertaking's primary focus is on the provision of ILOE cover as an add-on to MetLife Europe d.a.c.'s core life insurance offerings.
-The Undertaking also sells A&H business into Poland via FOS.
-The Undertaking also provides a small book of MPI and travel insurance business.
+The Undertaking also sells A&H business into Poland via FOS and a small amount of travel insurance business.
+During 2021 the Undertaking began selling Credit Life business into Germany via FOS and ceased sales of its MPI business.